Third Battle of Seoul: Eighth Army withdrawal to Line D

 During the night of the 5th a PVA regiment crossed the Han and assembled east of Yongdungp'o.
 Patrols from the regiment moved south through the hills east of Route 1 and reconnoitered the ROK 1st Division front before midnight but somehow missed finding the vulnerable east flank earlier left open by IX Corps.
-By daylight on the 6th the patrol contact in the center of General Paik's front developed into a general engagement between a PVA battalion and the ROK 3rd Battalion, 11th Regiment, but the PVA attempt to dislodge the ROK eased by noon and ended altogether at 14:00.
+By daylight on the 6th the patrol contact in the center of Paik's front developed into a general engagement between a PVA battalion and the ROK 3rd Battalion, 11th Regiment, but the PVA attempt to dislodge the ROK eased by noon and ended altogether at 14:00.
 By then supplies had been cleared from Suwon and Milburn and Coulter could continue south toward Line D. The two Corps completed their withdrawals on the 7th.
 Since the 15th Infantry and 3rd Battalion, 65th Infantry, of the 3rd Division in the meantime had arrived from Kyongju and been attached to I Corps, Milburn was able to keep a substantial reserve and still organize a fairly solid 20 mi Line D front from the west coast eastward through Pyongtaek and Ansong.
-The British 29th Brigade and the Thai battalion stood at the far left astride Route 1 just below P’yongt’aek.
+The British 29th Brigade and the Thai battalion stood at the far left astride Route 1 just below Pyongtaek.
 The 3rd Division held a sector across the hills between Routes 1 and 17, which General Soule manned with the 15th Infantry.
 Lending depth to this central position, the 3rd Battalion, 65th Infantry, and the 35th Infantry of the 25th Division were assembled not far behind it.
 Above Ansong, the ROK 1st Division lay across Route 17.
 The remainder of the 25th Division and the Turkish Brigade went into Corps' reserve at Cheonan, 13 mi south of Pyongtaek.
 Along a slightly longer front tipping to the northeast and reaching beyond Changhowon-ni to the Han River, Coulter deployed the ROK 6th Division, British 27th Brigade, and 24th Division, west to east.
 Hard against the right Corps' boundary 20 mi behind the front, the bulk of the 1st Cavalry Division was in Corps' reserve at Ch’ungju on Route 13, now IX Corps’ main supply route.
 To protect the route from attacks by guerrillas known to be located in the Tanyang area 20 mi further east, the 5th Cavalry Regiment had begun to patrol the road from Ch’ungju south through a mountain pass at Mun’gyong.